Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 3

 Heat vs. Knicks Betting Trends

-- The Knicks have a +240 scoring differential, topping opponents by 2.9 points per game.
-They're putting up 116.0 points per game, 11th in the league, and are giving up 113.1 per outing to rank 12th in the NBA.
+- The Knicks outscore opponents by 2.9 points per game (posting 116 points per game, 11th in league, and giving up 113.1 per contest, 12th in NBA) and have a +240 scoring differential.

-- These two teams average 225.5 points per game between them, 16.5 more than this game's over/under.
+- The teams average 225.5 points per game combined, 16.5 more points than this game's total.

-- Opponents of these teams average 222.9 combined points per game, 13.9 more points than this contest's total.
+- These teams allow a combined 222.9 points per game, 13.9 more points than this matchup's total.

-- Miami has compiled a 30-48-4 record against the spread this season.
+- Miami has covered 30 times in 82 games with a spread this season.

 Heat Player Props